Algebraically unrealizable complex orientations of plane real pseudoholomorphic curves

 {\bf Example \exKS. } (Cf.~[\refKS, Example 2.14].)
 Let $S$ be the complexification of the standard sphere in $\R^3\subset\RP^3$, and $A$ a curve of degree $6$ on it (a complete intersection of $S$ with a real cubic surface).
 Suppose that $\R A$ consists of three nested embedded circles (see Figure~\figKS), and let $A_0$ be the middle one.
 We are going to show that there is no separating morphism $f:A\to\P^1$ whose restriction to $A_0$ has covering degree $1$.
 The proof is the same as in Example~\exQuartic.
 In this case, the elements of $|A+K|$ are plane sections.
 So, if such a morphism exists, we chose $D=D_1$ to be a circle (cut on $S$ by a plane) which separates the single point of $A_0\cap f^{-1}(p_0)$ from the other points of $f^{-1}(p_0)$, and we obtain a contradiction with Theorem~\thS\ (see Figure~\figKS).

 \midinsert \epsfxsize35mm \centerline{\epsfbox{ks.eps}} \botcaption{ Figure~\figKS } The orientations in Example \exKS \endcaption \endinsert

 {\bf Remark \remSepar.} For an abstract real algebraic curve $A$ with $r$ components $A_1,\dots,A_r$ of the real locus, Kummer and Shaw [\refKS] defined the {\it separating semigroup} $\Sep(A)$ of $A$ as the set of $r$-tuples $(\deg f|_{A_1},\dots,\deg f|_{A_r})$ for all separating morphisms $f:A\to\P^1$.
-Among other results, they computed $\Sep(A)$ for all curves $A$ of genus $\le 2$.
+They proved some properties of it, in particular, they computed $\Sep(A)$ for all curves $A$ of genus $\le 2$.
 In [\refO], I computed the separating semigroup for all hyperelliptic curves and for all curves of genus $3$.
 Since each non-hyperelliptic curve of genus $4$ embeds to a quadric surface $S$ in $\P^3$, Theorem~\thS\ allows to compute $\Sep(A)$ for any curve $A$ of genus $4$ (cf.~Example~\exKS).
 In particular, it appears (though it is not evident a priori) that $\Sep(A)$ for $A$ of genus $4$ depends only on the equivariant deformation class (called also the rigid isotopy type) of the pair $(S,A)$.
 These results will be written in a forthcoming paper.

 \if{ k0=p m0=2p+1 m=3m0 k=3p+1 Expand[2k+1-m] l=3(m0-1)(m0-2)/2+m0^2 Expand[ (l-k^2+2k)/2 ]

 }\fi

 \head \sectProof.
 Proof of Theorem~\thMain \endhead